Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

 After obtaining the $\alpha$ map, we sort the points by $z$-distance and compute the final rendered image $\rendered{j}$ via alpha blending from front to back.
 That is, we compute

 where $\contribution{i}{j}$ represents the net contribution of the $i$-th point:

 where the points are taken as sorted front-to-back and $\col{i}{j}$ is the per-point color computed via Eq.~\ref{eq:sh}.
-Note that as an optimization we only consider points within a certain maximum distance of $\pixel$, since otherwise their opacity will be low.
+Note that, as an optimization, we only consider points within a certain maximum distance of $\pixel$ with non-negligible opacity.